uwescience/myria-docs/myriapython.markdown

 # Myria Python

-Myria-Python is a Python interface to the [Myria project]:http://myria.cs.washington.edu/, a distributed, shared-nothing Big Data management system and Cloud service from the [University of Washington]: http://www.cs.washington.edu/.
+Myria-Python is a Python interface to the [Myria project](http://myria.cs.washington.edu), a distributed, shared-nothing Big Data management system and Cloud service from the [University of Washington](http://www.cs.washington.edu).

 The python components include intuitive, high-level interfaces for working with Myria, along with lower-level operations for interacting directly with the Myria API.